Wandalen/wTools/module/core/former/plan.md

     *   If redundant: remove the module declaration and associated files.
     *   If not relevant to unit variants: move to an appropriate test directory or a new `enum_other_tests` directory.
     *   Ensure overall `enum_unit_tests` provides complete coverage for unit variants.
+*   **New Goal (from user feedback after initial completion):**
+    1. Ensure no garbage files are left in `module/core/former/tests/inc/enum_unit_tests`.
+    2. Ensure `module/core/former/tests/inc/enum_unit_tests/mod.rs` has comments explaining which factors each group of tests covers.

 ## Relevant Context
 *   **Primary Test Directory:** `module/core/former/tests/inc/enum_unit_tests/`